AxonIQ/reference-guide/axon-framework/tuning/event-snapshots.md

 To that end, a `SnapshotFilter` can be defined per Aggregate type or for the entire `EventStore`.

 The `SnapshotFilter` is a functional interface, providing two main operations: `allow(DomainEventData<?)` and `combine(SnapshotFilter)`.
-The former provides the `DomainEventData` which reflects the snapshot events; the latter allows combining several `SnapshotFilter`s together.
+The former provides the `DomainEventData` which reflects the snapshot events.
+The latter allows combining several `SnapshotFilter`s together.

-The following snippets share how to configure a `SnapshotFilter`:
+The following snippets show how to configure a `SnapshotFilter`:

 {% tabs %}
 {% tab title="Axon Configuration API" %}